We are an independent, successful software company based in the UK. We're committed to designing the highest-quality software and integrating and

 In early 2011 we partnered with EuroFPL to bring two-click filing of VFR flightplans into SkyDemon.
 Nobody had ever done this before, and pilots

 were forced to either fax a paper form or use a very tedious online version.
 Our idea was that once someone has planned their route in SkyDemon,

 all it should take is a couple of clicks to file a flightplan representing that route.
 Needless to say, the feature has proved incredibly popular and

 thousands of VFR flightplans are submitted via SkyDemon every month.

 More in the Box

 SkyDemon is a premium product; the finest product of its kind.
-Since we launched we have more than quadrupled the features we include while
+Since we launched we have continuously increased the features we include while

-maintaining a simple, easy-to-use product.
-In the beginning we supported PC and embedded Windows CE operating systems; now we have iOS,
+maintaining an easy-to-use interface.
+When we launched we supported PC and embedded Windows CE operating systems; now iOS and Android

-Android and Web versions too.
+versions are just as popular.
 While doing all this, we have never increased the price.
 Customers get the clearest and most accurate charts available,

 reliable weather and NOTAM briefing, the most powerful software in the industry and many airfield plates all included in their subscription with no